ToxicMe/CoffeeShop/README.md

 - Email notifications to customers and managers
 - Generating reports and analytics for the coffee shop's performance

-Remember to test your code thoroughly and ensure the security of user data and sensitive information.
+Please remember to test your code thoroughly and make sure the user data and sensitive information is safe.

 Enjoy using the Online Coffee Shop Application!